 It is expected that you attend class via Zoom with your video enabled and ready to participate during your scheduled class time (Eastern Time).
-This entails reading the required reading assignments, answering the guided reading questions, and research paper questions prior to class.
-You will need to be prepared for class so that you can contribute to the class discussion.
+This entails reading the required textbook reading and answering the guided reading questions prior to class on Tuesdays.
+While on Thursdays, having the assigned research paper read and being prepared to answer the research paper questions during class.
+You will need to be prepared for each class so that you can contribute to the class discussion.
 This course involves active discussion among the entire class and within small groups (Zoom breakout rooms) on the readings.
 The ideal student will contribute to discussions each class but will also let others participate.
-There will also be a group oral discussion of a student chosen research paper with the whole class.
+There will also be a group oral presentation/discussion of a student chosen research paper with the whole class.
 Your attendance on Zoom and participation in class discussions is critical for your success in this course.
 Please contact me via email prior to any absences to arrange for completion of missing assignments.